Looking for the cheapest Greek islands in Greece? Look no further.

 Secondly, there is a lot of money to be saved if you are willing to travel to lesser-known alternatives to popular destinations.
 For example, choose Skopelos instead of Skiathos, Naxos instead of Santorini and Mykonos, etc.

-Cheapest Greek Islands
+Cheapest Greek Islands for 2023

 Finally, one further thing to consider before choosing a Greek island is the question of when to travel to Greece.
 July and August are the peak times to travel and prices skyrocket during this period.

 Hotel prices in August can be more than double those in September.
 Ouch.

 Head to Greece in early October and prices are lower still.
 Of course, you want to enjoy some sunshine, hot weather, and beach life during your Greece trip.